GPurgatorio/Master-Computer-Science-ICT/README.md

 Having water in a data center is a risky business (even if there are different ways to handle a fire).
 Make the water flow onto the CPUs lowers the temperature for ~40%.
 One way of chilling the water could be pushing it down to the ground.
 Water Distribution System, like the Power Distribution System.

 #### Other ideas
 A lot of research has been lately invested towards oil cooling computers (particularly in the contest of High Performance Computing).
-Both this approach and liquid cooling provide water circuits that flow straight over the CPU in order to maximize the effectivness of the cooling.
+Both this approach and liquid cooling provide water circuits that flow straight over the CPU in order to maximize the effectiveness of the cooling.
 A typical approach to cool the air is to place chillers outside the building, or by trying geocooling, which revolves around using the cold air in depth.
 The main idea is to make a deep hole in the ground, and make the cables pass through it.

 ## Current